 Creating citrus hybrids not as easy in practice, though, at least not if you're attempting to create a hybrid citrus fruit with specific qualities.
 It's a little like taking a big movie theater cup and mixing all the different soda flavors at the fountain - you can create some random, wild taste, but it may not be the one you were going for.

 Some citrus hybrids being developed by plant breeders for convenience, growing lemons without seeds, for example, or oranges that have more pith, which can be sold for their higher pectin content.
 Other new varieties of citrus have a lower acid content or more juice.

-However, sometimes creating new citrus hybrids is necessary.
-The Meyer lemon almost didn’t make it in the U.S. Frank Meyer, an agricultural explorer for the United States Department of Agriculture, saw a decorative tree on a trip to China.
-He brought a sample back to the U.S. in 1908 and by the 1940s it was a popular edible citrus variety to grow in California.
+Sometimes creating new citrus hybrids is necessary.
+The Meyer lemon almost didn't make it in the United States.
+Frank Meyer, an agricultural explorer for the United States Department of Agriculture (USDA) saw a decorative tree on a trip to China.
+He brought a sample back to the U.S. in 1908 and started growing the fruit.
+By the 1940's it was a popular edible citrus variety to grow in California.

-But there was a problem: Many of the Meyer lemon trees were carriers of a virus called Citrus tristeza virus, which had killed millions of citrus trees around the globe.
-Most the Meyer lemon trees in the U.S. were destroyed so that the other citrus varieties would survive.
+However, there was a problem.
+Many of the Meyer lemon trees were carriers of a virus called Citrus tristeza virus, which had killed millions of citrus trees around the globe.
+Most the Meyer lemon trees in the U.S. were destroyed so that the other citrus varieties (like blood oranges, Persian limes, and navel oranges) would survive.
 It took the discovery of a virus-free variety and about twenty years to certify it before the Meyer lemon was able to grow roots in the U.S. as a commercially viable plant again.